 An ethanol production facility was required to demonstrate that the coarse particulate (PM10) and fine particulate (PM2.5) emissions from its grains-receiving and loadout building were at or below the ambient air quality standards.
 To meet this requirement, the facility decided to undertake a first-of-its-kind capture-efficiency-testing program rather than face potentially severe operational restrictions.

-Our client is now able to operate without significant restrictions on operations and is well-positioned to pursue future projects and maintain compliance with ambient air quality standards.
-In addition, the approved methodology we developed has been cited by the regulatory agency as the standard for these types of capture efficiency tests.
+Our client is now able to operate without significant restrictions on operations and is well-positioned to pursue future projects and maintain compliance with ambient standards.
+In addition, the approved methodology we developed has been cited by the regulatory agency as the standard for these types of capture-efficiency tests.

 Senior Air Quality Consultant

 Vice President Senior Environmental Consultant